strawfervor/Plunge-into-Protection/README.md

 https://strawfervor.itch.io/plunge-into-protection

 ## Controls
-Arrow keys/a d - move Space/z  - jump
+Arrow keys/a d - move
+Space/z  - jump
+Esc - pause menu

 ## Fancy description:
 Plunge into Protection is a retro arcade game where you take on the role of a heroic plumber, fighting back against creatures that have polluted the city's waterways.
 Armed with nothing but your trusty head, you must knock these creatures off the... place where they are.